augustoicaro/Immersed-Linux-Virtual-Monitors/README.md

   echo on | sudo tee "${sysfs_path}/force" >/dev/null
 }
 ````

 And execute the function in a new terminal, for example: `force_connect DVI-I-3-4 1920x1080 right-of eDP1`

+You can also get some scripts of these steps shared on the [script folder](scripts/evdi-scripts/).

 ### Limitations